greenelab/cimr-d/doc/contributing.md

 ## data_file

 `data_file` key is a superset of keys describing the dataset.
+Both of the `location` keys are required to contribute data to _cimr-d_.

 | argument                    | description                              |